When you're exploring booth designs for craft shows, one of the fundamental choices you'll need to make is the general layout you will use.

 Even with an L-shaped booth, you'll want to be sure to use the most narrow tables or shelves that will allow you to safely display your items while providing plenty of room for customers in your booth.

 An island booth sits in the middle of your display area with all four outside walls open.
+It's a less common display setup and can be tough to pull off.
+I've seen this booth design most in food displays with samples arranged all around the island.

 An island style booth is probably the least common configuration because it only works in a small number of circumstances.